 I’m clearly too biased to offer an objective opinion of the The Hyper Bully, but at the very least I can assure you that t it doesn’t sound like any one thing you’ve ever heard before, which is something I think you’re supposed to strive for as a musician.
 My favorite track is “Psytranslyvania,” an electronic anthem with a hyper-kinetic beat that snakes beneath an uplifting chorus of “You Must be Getting Stronger.”
 It’s a song that’s RIYL LCD Soundsystem and Ratatat.

 Citing my musical home base of abrasive guitar rock bands like Polvo, Dinosaur Jr and Archers of Loaf as influences in one breath while revealing that he covers “Bell Biv Devoe and Paula Abdul “with my own special flair” in the next, TBASA is a musical renaissance man.
 In addition to tirelessly writing and recording his own original compositions, he is a well-known local booker and promoter; a cartoonist and graphic novelist; a long-time contributor to NadaMucho.com; and the bass player for KEXP favorites The Valley.
 His greatest strength, however, is the way he builds community and creates opportunities for others to be more artistic.
-My daughter attended his art show in Fremont and started drawing cartoons; those same cartoons inspired local artist John Ohannesian John Ohannesian to start doing panels.
-Ohanneisian was so appreciative of Tim and his art that he designed the cover for They Hyper Bully, which features TBASA with his classic full beard, skull cap and glasses being bullied by two little guys in suits right at his temples.
+My daughter attended his art show in Fremont and started drawing cartoons; those same cartoons inspired local artist John Ohannesian to start doing panels alongside album art and show posters.
+Ohanneisian was so appreciative of Tim and his art that he designed the cover for The Hyper Bully, which features TBASA with his classic full beard, skull cap and glasses being bullied by two little guys in suits right at his temples.